25 January,2021 | Reading Time: 9 minutes

 Drug abuse is rampant, and the drug of choice is changing.
-Thousands, if not millions, of teens and young adults are at the forefront of drug abuse.
-Drug abuse continues to claim lives and negatively affect millions. .
-So, can the widespread teen drug abuse be stopped?
-Yes.
-It all starts with one person.
-Perhaps you!
+Thousands, if not millions, of teens and young adults, are at the forefront of drug abuse.
+Drug abuse continues to claim lives and negatively affect millions.
+However, the stigma around addiction prevents many from seeking professional help and recovery.

 Parents frequently wonder what they can do to keep their teenagers from taking club drugs and other harmful substances, such as alcohol and tobacco.
 Unfortunately, teenagers tend to experiment with substances that make them feel good or help them gain access to certain social privileges.
-The common club drugs include Ecstasy, Rohypnol, GHB, Ketamine and Herbal Ecstasy.
-To reduce the amount of experimentation (or, in some cases prevent it), you should keep your relationship with your teenager strong.
+To reduce the amount of experimentation (or, in some cases, prevent it), keeping a good and healthy relationship with the teen is necessary.,

 Drug abuse or substance abuse affects people from all walks of life.
 Teens and adults are drawn to drugs equally, irrespective of whether they started taking drugs recreationally or as prescribed.
-Tolerance and dependence can sometimes develop even before the user realises it.
-There are various long term effects of drug and substance abuse.
+Tolerance (needing more of the substance to attain the same desirable effect) and dependence (physiological dependence of the body on the substance, when not taking the substance for long periods of time may result in unpleasant reactions) can sometimes develop even before the user realizes it.
+There are various long-term effects of drug and substance abuse.
 The following signs and symptoms will help you figure out teen drug problems.

 Does peer pressure help stop it?
 Unfortunately, the contrary is true.
 In reality, peer pressure is one of the major reasons for both the beginning and the continuation of a drug habit.
 An increasing number of teens and young adults participate in "drug parties" where the use of addictive drugs is rampant.
 There is more peer pressure to participate in taking prescription pills, than trying to talk a person out of it.

 Merely giving out advice and an incomplete discussion may not be the best solution as it does not cover the different aspects of teen drug abuse.
-The best way to avoid drugs is to build a comprehensive plan and strategy to tackle drugs.
+The best approach on how to avoid drugs is to build a comprehensive plan and strategy to tackle drugs.

 Providing a positive, uplifting, long-term solution is a better way of addressing the problem.
 Get them involved in planning for their future and take responsibility for their lives and stand up for what's right.
 Here are some ways how you can, as a parent, help your teen avoid drugs and stay away from teen drug abuse.

-Show love and acceptance to your teenager.
-Show your love and concern for them in a way that they can understand.
+Show love and acceptance to your teenager: Show your love and concern for them in a way that they can understand.
 Doing so is an important factor in raising a well-adjusted teen.
-Parents who show unconditional love and acceptance to their teen and still set rules and boundaries are often the most successful.
+Parents who show unconditional love and acceptance to their teens and still set rules and boundaries are often the most successful.

-Developing self-confidence in them, from an early age.
-This is a crucial factor in raising a successful teen that makes good choices.
-This can be built through the feeling of accomplishment in activities and sports, through creative outlets and from supportive, attentive and proud parents who serve as good role models.
+Developing self-confidence in them, from an early age: This is a crucial factor in raising a successful teen who makes good choices.
+This can be built through the feeling of accomplishment in activities and sports, through creative outlets, and from supportive, attentive, and proud parents who serve as good role models.

-Get to know your teen’s friends.
-Invite them to your house.
-Appreciate the trust your teen places in you when they invite their friends home with them.
+Get to know your teen’s friends: Invite them to your house.
+Appreciate the trust your teen places in you when they invite their friends over with them.
 This lets you know their whereabouts and know their friends.

 Treatment for teen drug abuse depends on the severity and the substance of addiction.
 The first step in recovering is for the patient to admit that they are facing an addiction problem.
-The treatment involves providing aid and support to the patient and addressing their having the tendency to abuse drugs.
+The treatment involves providing aid and support to the patient and addressing their possible tendencies to abuse drugs.

 Cadabam’s is one of the best teen drug abuse rehabilitation centres in Bangalore where we can help your child walk on the path to holistic wellness by destigmatizing dependency and treating it like any other illness.
 We have over two decades of experience in the rehabilitation space and thousands of successful recoveries to our credit.
 Our wellness experts use a number of techniques such as mindfulness, therapy, meditation, and yoga to help detox.

 Cadabam’s recognizes the social and family aspects of addiction as well.
 We provide support groups for individuals and families.
-There is a 24/7 support with immediate crisis intervention and a multifaceted team of psychiatrists, psychologists, physicians, etc. Cadabam’s takes evidence and solution-based treatment plans which are customized for every individual.
+There is 24/7 support with immediate crisis intervention and a multifaceted team of psychiatrists, psychologists, physicians, and other professionals.
+Cadabam’s takes evidence and solution-based treatment plans which are customized for every individual.